ricardopieper/donkey-lang/Freyr VM.md

         1 0 = 32
         1 1 = 64
     mode: bit pattern
-        0 0 = pops an address from the stack, and loads from it operand is unused
+        0 0 = pops an address from the stack, then the value, and stores value in address operand is unused
         0 1 = (rel) compute address relative forward to function base pointer 1 0 = (rel) compute address relative backward to function base pointer On both modes, operand is the offset from function base pointer (23 bits).
 Max value is 16777215 (16MB), which is larger than default stack size (8MB)
-        1 1 = (imm) load address given by an absolute address operand is the raw address, 23 bits.
+        1 1 = (imm) store at address given by an absolute address operand is the raw address, 23 bits.
 Max value is 16777215 (16MB), which might cover most of the average program data section.